nonplayer/hammercrawl/hc_complete_rules.md

 ### Step 3: Choose Your Alignment

-Choose from: Chaos, Evil, Good, Law, and Neutral.
+Choose from the following five: Chaotic, Evil, Good, Lawful, and Neutral.

 ### Step 4: Roll Your Stats